 Will this action offer an adequate return on investment*?

-*Note that ROI (return on investment) is traditionally seen as a return on financial investment, but it can also mean a return on political, social or another type of investment.
+*Note that ROI (return on investment) is traditionally seen as a return on financial investment, but it can also mean a return on political, social or other types of investment.

 5 Level Framework